babalekpam/ARGICRM-FULL/replit.md

 # NODE CRM

 ## Overview
-NODE CRM is a comprehensive, AI-powered customer relationship management platform designed for global markets.
-It is a full-stack React/Express application with PostgreSQL, offering features like real-time sentiment analysis, AI campaign generation, multi-cultural optimization, and advanced financial management.
+NODE CRM is an AI-powered, full-stack React/Express customer relationship management platform with PostgreSQL, designed for global markets.
+It offers real-time sentiment analysis, AI campaign generation, multi-cultural optimization, and advanced financial management.
 The platform aims for autonomous AI operations and competitive pricing, providing a robust solution for businesses worldwide.
+Key capabilities include comprehensive CRM functionalities, AI-driven marketing and sales tools, e-commerce integration, and advanced data security, all built on a multi-tenant architecture with extensive customization and localization features.

 ## User Preferences
 Preferred communication style: Simple, everyday language.